 \subsubsection{Color Name Statistic Based Weights}

-The histogram of ${\textrm M}$ has totally 11 levels in the range $[1,11]$, where the $i$th level corresponds to the number of pixels in ${\textrm M}$ having the color name $t_i$ (cf. Table~\ref{table:color-names}).
-If we use the corresponding RGB value $c_i$ to represent each bin, we get a color histogram which is called \textit{Color Name Histogram} in this paper.
-Subsequently, eleven probability values can be obtained based on the color name statistics of the histogram, where we use $f_i$ to denote the probability of $t_i$.
+If we use the corresponding RGB value $c_i$ given in Table~\ref{table:color-names} to represent each pixel in $\mathbf{M}$, we get the color name image as shown in Fig.~\ref{fig-color-name-image-a}.
+The histogram of the color name image has totally 11 color levels, where the $i$th level corresponds to the number of pixels having the color name $t_i$.
+In this paper, the histogram is called \textit{Color Name Histogram}, as shown in Fig.~\ref{fig-color-name-image-b}.
+From the color name histogram, we can obtain 11 probability values.
+The probability of the $i$th color name is denoted as $f_i$.

-Another cue is the distributions of all the color names in the indexed map ${\textrm M}$.
-For the purpose of combining with the master attention maps obtained by exploiting the surroundedness cue, we construct 11 indexed matrices using Eq.~\eqref{eq:M_i}.
-In each $M_i$, any element value equal to $i$ is set to 1, and all others are set to 0.
+Another cue is the distributions of the color names in $\mathbf{M}$.
+For the purpose of combining with 11 master attention maps, we use Eq.~\eqref{eq:M_i} to construct 11 index matrices.
+In the $i$th index matrix $M_i$, any element value equal to $i$ is set to 1, otherwise is set to 0:

-As discussed in Section~\ref{sec:attention-map}, the attention map $A_i$ of the $i$th color name channel is obtained by linearly summing a set of boolean maps, where all the foreground regions that connected to the image borders are abandoned.
-For a single boolean map, all the pixels in the remaining surrounded regions share the same weight relevant to the topological information, but occupy different color names.
-To jointly consider the frequencies and distributions of different color names, we simply combine $f_i$ and $M_i$ to obtain the first kind of weights, i.e., 11 weighting matrices:
+As discussed in Section~\ref{sec:attention-map}, the attention map $A_i$ of the $i$th color name channel is computed by linearly averaging boolean maps, where all the foreground regions that connected to the image borders are abandoned.
+For any boolean map, all the pixels in the surrounded regions share the same weight.
+To jointly consider the frequencies and distributions of different color names, we simply combine $f_i$ and $M_i$ to obtain the first kind of weights, i.e., weighting matrices